 Cucumber Pomegranate Vodka Lemonade.
 It’s fresh and cool cucumber, paired with the sweet pomegranate in a deliciously boozy lemonade.
+Everything a refreshing Summer cocktail may need.
 It’s still very much hot outside, and this drink is perfect for that.

 I think that cucumber actually tastes a little like melon in this drink.
 Double Summer!
 And with this incredible dry Summer, the cucumber might even give you a humid, rainy sensation in the mouth.
 I say bring it on.

 If you’re more of the iced tea kind of person, I’ve got a killer Ginger Lemon Iced Tea, or could I tempt you with a blackberry martini or more of a classic whiskey sour?
 I mean, we shouldn’t limit ourselves to just one drink this Summer, I think Summer is a time for experimenting with fresh flavors, so I’m just spitballing my ideas here.

 Lemonade is my go-to drink when it’s piping hot and my brain is not working.
 My brain hasn’t worked since, like April!
 I’m not used to this kind of weather.
 Summer in my town is usually filled with rain, rain and more rain and the occasional sunny day.
 This Summer has been the complete opposite.
 It’s strange.
 But seems like the entire Europe has dramatic problems with the heat this Summer.